spm/spm-docs/docs/installation/index.md

         sudo find SPM_PATH -name "*.mexmaca64" -exec spctl --add {} \;
         ```

-    ??? failure "Troubleshooting (all other Mac and Matlab version combinations)"
+    ??? info "Using any other Mac and Matlab version combination"
         If you have **validation issues** with MEX files with one of these errors:

         ```